The Prisoners (band): History

-Post break-up
+Post break-up activities

 Since splitting up the members of The Prisoners have featured in a wide range of bands.
 James Taylor and Allan Crockford formed mainstream jazz funk band the James Taylor Quartet in 1986, although Allan Crockford is no longer part of their line-up.
 The Solarflares, who released four albums before splitting up in 2004, were Graham Day and Allan Crockford basically reprising The Prisoners sound along with drummer Wolf Howard and Mr Parsley on organ.
 Other bands who have featured former members of The Prisoners are Planet, The Buff Medways, The Prime Movers, Thee Mighty Caesars, The Stabilisers and The Galileo 7.
 Day fronted Graham Day & the Gaolers, who released their first album, Soundtrack to the Daily Grind, in November 2007.
 Their second album Triple Distilled was released on the Damaged Goods label in 2008.

 In 2014 A Taste of Pink was re-released again by Ace Records.